vykulakov/vykulakov.github.io/_posts/2020-01-27-configure_conntrack_kernel_module.markdown

 The module may be loaded automatically at boot time which is very useful in the most of cases and there are some ways to do it.

-The simplest way to load the module is creating a simple test file under the `/etc/modules-load.d/` directory:
+The simplest way to load the module is creating a simple config file under the `/etc/modules-load.d/` directory:
 ```
 # cat /etc/modules-load.d/nf_conntrack.conf
 nf_conntrack
 ```
-If we need some sort of configuration of the module at the same time we must create yet another test file:
+If we need some sort of configuration of the module at the same time we must create yet another config file:
 ```
 # cat /etc/modprobe.d/nf_conntrack.conf
 options nf_conntrack hashsize=8192
 ```

-See the `modules-load.d(5)` and `systemd-modules-load.service(8)` man pages for details.
+This is a standard and recommended way to configure persistent module loading in RH/CentOS 7.
+See links at the end of the page and the `modules-load.d(5)` and `systemd-modules-load.service(8)` man pages for details.

-The second way to load the module at boot time requires only one additional file which is a little bit more convenient to support:
+The second way to load the module at boot time requires only one additional config file which is a little bit more convenient to support:
 ```
 # cat /etc/sysconfig/modules/nf_conntrack.modules
 #!/bin/sh
 exec /sbin/modprobe nf_conntrack hashsize=8192 >/dev/null 2>&1
 ```
-The ` >/dev/null 2>&1` part of the command redirects any output to `/dev/null`
+The `>/dev/null 2>&1` part of the command redirects any output to `/dev/null` so the `modprobe` command remains quiet.

-so the `modprobe` command remains quiet.
+This is a standard and recommended way to configure persistent module loading in RH/CentOS 6.
+See links at the end of the page for details.

 After rebooting a node we should find out that the module is loaded (see the `lsmod` command above) and has the correct configuration: